AMERICAN WITH DISABILITIES ACT: REASONABLE ACCOMMODATIONS ONLY NEED TO BE OFFERED UPON REQUEST

 An important court decision recently confirmed that an employer has no duty to offer reasonable accommodations to an employee with a disability until the employee specifically requests an accommodation.
 That’s true even when the employer is aware of the employee’s disability.

-American with Disabilities Act (ADA) claim, an employee must show that he or she:
+To establish an American with Disabilities Act (ADA) claim, an employee must show that he or she:

 1. Has a disability as defined by the ADA,